 On April 23, 2013, Council adopted the Zero Waste diversion goal of 75 percent by 2020 and 90 percent by 2030.
-The most recent official state measure of Sunnyvale diversion was 63 percent in 2019.
-The Zero Waste Strategic Plan identifies food scraps as by far the largest remaining item Sunnyvale residents are disposing in their garbage carts.
+The most recent official state measure of Sunnyvale diversion was 68 percent in 2020.
+The Zero Waste Strategic Plan identified food scraps as by far the largest remaining item Sunnyvale residents were disposing in their garbage carts.
 With new state regulation, SB 1383, requiring all single family, multi-family and commercial business have food and yard trimming collection set up, the City will be able to keep most organics from going to the landfill.